11 Types of Tables to Spruce Up Your Space & Add Functionality

 Their excellent functionality makes them super convenient for individuals to use, especially busy ones for whom a properly laid-out one-stop table, with a specific spot for every item, will save a ton of time.

-Though you can purchase just a table, some vanity tables come included with drawers and a mirror; these full sets are also called dressers or dressing tables.
+Though you can purchase just a table, some vanity tables come included with drawers and a mirror; these full sets are also called dressing tables, which are unique types of dressers.

 Nested tables are quite an innovation in saving space—these tables come in sets of size-gradient tables that can be stacked together, with each smaller sized table able to fit into the immediate larger size.
 You know, like Matrioshka dolls.